cfpb/development/pr-template.md

-Short description explaining the highlevel reason for the pull request
+Short description explaining the high-level reason for the pull request

 ## Additions